Research

 2. Developing integrated pest management strategies to control melon flies

 The melon fly, Zeugodacus cucrbitae is an invasive fruit fly in the family Tephritidae.
 Tephritidae fruit flies, including melon flies, are highly destructive agricultural pests.
 Infestations of cucurbit farms in Hawaii can lead to complete failures of crops.
 Recent data suggests that melon flies in Hawaii are exhibiting resistance to the few registered insecticides.
 Therefore, this project is focused on testing numerous IPM methods, including chemical insecticides, protein baits and microbial control agents, to develop effective control strategies.
-These projects are funded by USDA PPA 7721.
+These projects are funded by USDA PPA 7721 and NIFA CPPM.

 3. Plant-insect-microbe interactions